 Local knowledge about our wildlife is very important and the biological information recorded by our members has helped to support the work of many local and national conservation organisations and to provide species and habitat information for the East Renfrewshire, Inverclyde and Renfrewshire Biodiversity Action Plan.

-Regular indoor lectures are held monthly in Paisley Museum on Thursday evenings during the winter months from September through to April covering a variety of topics from birds and bats to fungi and fossils (see Meetings page).
+Regular indoor lectures are held monthly in Paisley on Thursday evenings during the winter months from September through to April covering a variety of topics from birds and bats to fungi and fossils (see Meetings page).

 Summer outings are organised from March through to September each year visiting sites throughout Renfrewshire and further afield (see Excursions page).